semestry/datatables-java/README.md

     dtResponse.setDraw(dtRequest.getDraw());

     // Call dtResponse.setData(..), dtResponse.setRecordsTotal(..) and
-    // dtResponse.setRecordsFiltered(..) to populate the response with you data.
+    // dtResponse.setRecordsFiltered(..) to populate the response with your data.

     return dtResponse;
 }